-Goal I MAXIMISE THE PROTECTION OF CAMPBELLTOWN'S ENVIRONMENTAL VALUES ACTION 1 Conserve and protect Campbelltown's threatened species through the development and implementation of Plans of Management for iconic species including koalas, grey-headed flying fox and the green and golden bell frog.
-ACTION 2 Strategically manage Campbelltown's biodiversity through the development of a Biodiversity Strategy.
-ACTION 3 Identify opportunities to implement and monitor habitat augmentation measures such as nest box installations, habitat logs and restoring in-stream woody habitat.
-ACTION 4 Implement and review actions from Council's Noxious Weed Management Strategy.
-ACTION 5 Implement and review Council's Plans of Management for key parks and reserves.
-ACTION 6 Implement Council's Water Quality Monitoring Program and ensure that river health results are reviewed periodically and reported biannually.
-ACTION 7 Develop and implement Water Sensitive Urban Design practices and procedures.
-These practices and procedures should seek to support initiatives such as: the rehabilitation of aquatic ecosystems the re-naturalisation of water systems the installation of water quality improvement devices to improve environmental performance.
-ACTION 8 Undertake a review of Council's current planting procedures in line with best practice standards and relevant legislation.
-ACTION 9 Undertake a review of land use planning documents including the Sustainable City Development Control Plan and the Campbelltown Local Environment Plan.
-ACTION 10 Implement key focus areas of Council's Aboriginal Strategy relating to recognising, improving, strengthening and maintaining Aboriginal people's connection to the land.
-ACTION 11 Investigate opportunities to appropriately value Campbelltown's environmental assets.
-ACTION 12 Undertake hazard reduction works in accordance with relevant State and Federal legislation.
+MAXIMISE THE PROTECTION OF CAMPBELLTOWN'S ENVIRONMENTAL VALUES Conserve and protect Campbelltown's threatened species through the development and implementation of Plans of Management for iconic species including koalas, grey-headed flying fox and the green and golden bell frog.
+Strategically manage Campbelltown's biodiversity through the development of a Biodiversity Strategy.
+Identify opportunities to implement and monitor habitat augmentation measures such as nest box installations, habitat logs and restoring in-stream woody habitat.
+Implement and review actions from Council's Noxious Weed Management Strategy.
+Implement and review Council's Plans of Management for key parks and reserves.
+Implement Council's Water Quality Monitoring Program and ensure that river health results are reviewed periodically and reported biannually.
+Develop and implement Water Sensitive Urban Design practices and procedures.
+These practices and procedures should seek to support initiatives such as: - the rehabilitation of aquatic ecosystems - the re-naturalisation of water systems the installation of water quality improvement devices to improve environmental performance.
+Undertake a review of Council's current planting procedures in line with best practice standards and relevant legislation.
+Undertake a review of land use planning documents including the Sustainable City Development Control Plan and the Campbelltown Local Environment Plan.
+Implement key focus areas of Council's Aboriginal Strategy relating to recognising, improving, strengthening and maintaining Aboriginal people's connection to the land.
+Investigate opportunities to appropriately value Campbelltown's environmental assets.
+Undertake hazard reduction works in accordance with relevant State and Federal legislation.
 Ensure that when contractors are employed, stringent environmental management practices are upheld (i.e. soil erosion minimisation techniques, and threatened species preservation techniques).

-· KARA

-S.

-No ser

-Goal 2 PROMOTE THE ENVIRONMENTAL VALUES OF CAMPBELLTOWN'S LAND ACTION 1 Provide annual reports on the health of Campbelltown's biodiversity.
-ACTION 2 Provide annual reports on the health of Campbelltown's catchments and waterways.
-ACTION 3 Develop and maintain a register which recognises/documents Campbelltown's environmental assets (i.e. cultural assets, water assets, land assets, biodiversity assets etc).
-Goal 3 INCREASE THE COMMUNITY'S STEWARDSHIP OF SUSTAINABLE LAND MANAGEMENT PRACTICES ACTION 1 Investigate the development of an 'adopt a street tree' program.
+Goal 2 PROMOTE THE ENVIRONMENTAL VALUES OF CAMPBELLTOWN'S LAND

+Provide annual reports on the health of Campbelltown's biodiversity.

+Provide annual reports on the health of Campbelltown's catchments and waterways.

+Develop and maintain a register which recognises/documents Campbelltown's environmental assets (i.e. cultural assets, water assets, land assets, biodiversity assets etc).

+God 3 INCREASE THE COMMUNITY'S STEWARDSHIP OF SUSTAINABLE LAND MANAGEMENT PRACTICES

+Investigate the development of an 'adopt a street tree' program.

 ACTION 2 Support Council's Bushcare volunteer program and investigate opportunities for expansion.

-ACTION 3 Develop a Sustainable Land Management household guide for residents living in or adjacent to the rural/bushland areas.
-This guide should include, but not be limited to information on: the local bushland community and its significance rules and regulations on tree removal appropriate bush fire management/hazard reduction/open air burning policies appropriate use of wood fire heaters catchment management practices rules and regulations concerning the management of on-site septic systems ACTION 4 Develop and implement an educational/compliance program which targets private land owners whose properties contain an Endangered Ecological Community ACTION 5 Investigate the potential of a land management rebate scheme to enable residents to improve the quality of land and water resources, enhance biodiversity, and address land degradation issues such as weeds, pests, erosion and salinity.
+Develop a Sustainable Land Management household guide for residents living in or adjacent to the rural/bushland areas.
+This guide should include, but not be limited to, information on:

+- the local bushland community and its significance - rules and regulations on tree removal - appropriate bush fire management/hazard reduction/open air burning policies - appropriate use of wood fire heaters - catchment management practices - rules and regulations concerning the management of on-site septic systems
-38 SUSTAINABILITY STRATEGY

-Section Five SUSTAINABLE COMMUNITY

-This section explores the development of a local community that considers the natural environment in its decisions, and acknowledges its connections to, and responsibility for, this environment.
-It also looks at the provision of tools and support to assist the community of Campbelltown in living sustainably.

-The Sustainable Community section contains the following chapter: 5.1 Developing Green Communities

-SUSTAINABILITY STRATEGY 39

-SUSTAINABLE COMMUNITY
+ACTION 4 Develop and implement an educational/compliance program which targets private land owners whose properties contain an Endangered Ecological Community.

+Investigate the potential of a land management rebate scheme to enable residents to improve the quality of land and water resources, enhance biodiversity, and address land degradation issues such as weeds, pests, erosion and salinity.